ozekik/awesome-ontology/README.md

 ## Ontologies

+See also:

+* [Lists of ontologies](https://www.w3.org/wiki/Lists_of_ontologies) on W3C Wiki - A short meta-list of lists of ontologies.

 ### Upper-level Ontologies

 * [BFO (Basic Formal Ontology)](http://basic-formal-ontology.org/) - A small, upper level ontology that is designed for use in supporting information retrieval, analysis and integration in scientific and other domains.